Meth bust in New Zealand leads to arrests of two Brits | The China Post

 Police say that “there remains a small possibility of further packages turning up” and are carrying out helicopter sweeps over Bethells Beach.

-Due to the country’s isolated location, drugs such as methamphetamine bring higher costs than in most parts of the world.
+Due to the country’s isolated location, drugs such as methamphetamine fetch higher prices than in most parts of the world.
 The monetary value of cocaine in New Zealand is one of the highest in the world.

 mvb/amp (AFP, AP)